otenim/TensorFlow-OS-ELM/README.md

 ## Usage

-We describe how to train OS-ELM and predict with it.
-For the sake of simplicity, we assume to use 'Mnist' as a dataset here.
+Here, we describe how to train OS-ELM and predict with the trained model.
+For the sake of simplicity, we assume to train a model on 'MNIST' dataset.
+The following example shows a standard code pipeline for the use case.

 ### 1. Instantiate model